- The one thing you must do before you spend any money

 Picture this: we’re about to set off on our Big Road Trip but then we look across the road and we notice that our neighbour has a much nicer car than the one we’re about to set off in.
 It has air conditioned leather seats, shiny bits on the side and it just looks cool.

 As a society, we’re taught that buying more things will make us happier.
 We’re constantly encouraged to go further and further into debt.

 You know what The Millionaires Next Door all had in common?

 Debt kills off our ability to grow financially.

 No matter how much debt you have right now, you can pay it off much quicker than you think you can.

 We feel great as we’re setting off for our road trip in the flashy car, but then we realise that the payments on the car are eating up all our spare cash and then some.
-Suddenly, we can’t pay for fuel.
-Then, we have to sleep in the car because we don’t have enough money for a hotel.
+We can’t pay for fuel.
+We have to sleep in the car because we don’t have enough money for a hotel.
 We can’t go anywhere because all of our money is going towards payments for the car.
-We’re stuck, unable to move.
+We’re stuck.
+We can’t move.

 Make it your priority this year to pay off as many of those debts as you can as quickly as you can.